fredmoseley/fullcourt-ai/draft/leagues/2025-NFBKC-50s-#29/transcripts/round-10.md

 ```

 ## Notes

 Drafted Zach Edey because I need more boards and blocks.
 He may miss the first 2 weeks of the season.
 Target Santi Aldama in the 11th round since I own both Edey and Jaren Jackson.
 Aldama will play more when Edey or Jaren Jackson are out.
 I need to fill in for Garland.
 Worst case scenario Lonzo?

-## Refinements
+## Issues

 -   Utilize the min and max adp in my prompt.